The entrepreneurial and multi-hyphenate lifestyle is HOT for actors and artists right now.

 The thing is: you just never know.
 What if, in 4 years, you discover you’re BRILLIANT at something else that lights you up?
 That people are willing to pay dollars for?
 That could fundamentally change your life?

-You can always start a new instagram account or a new website, sure.
+You can always build a new website, sure.
 But it’s sooooooOOOOooo much easier not to.

 Not to mention; people *love* to follow a journey.
 People love a backstory.
 People are so curious about how other people got from point A to point B. When you cultivate a personal brand (and when the through-line is you), it’s so much easier to tell that story.